lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 **Note**: Only applies when `tailscale_ssh.enabled` is true.

-**Note**: Package installation runs before Tailscale is started, ie. it bypasses exit node if configured.
+**Note**: Package installation runs before Tailscale is started, i.e. it bypasses exit node if configured.

 **Note**: Adding many packages will result in a longer startup time for the app,